ethereum/EIPs/EIPsForHardfork.md

 ## Specification

-A Meta EIP should be created and merged following the process mentioned in [EIP 233](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-233.md).
+A Meta EIP should be created and merged following the process mentioned in [EIP-233](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-233.md).

 ###  EIP selection process for for CFI